Jannik Sinner admits frosty locker room atmosphere after anti-doping controversy

 “I was very glad how the support was, also playing against an American, it’s a little bit different.

-“So I’m happy how I handled those situations, it was not easy.
+“So I’m happy [with] how I handled those situations, it was not easy.

 “So I think a lot of positive things from today, and so let’s keep seeing what’s coming in the next round.

 “There are some reaction from other players.
-I cannot really control what they think and what they talk.
+I cannot really control what they think.

 “You know, that’s how everything went and how it was.